daniel-muthukrishna/astrodash/docs/usage.rst

     astrodash -f example_spectrum.dat -z 0.2 --classify_host

-You may also change the amount of smoothing applied to the spectrum before it is classified as an integer.
+You may also change the amount of smoothing applied to the spectrum before it is classified.
 The default is 6.

 .. code-block:: bash